-The AgriFoSe2030 program is developed by a consortium of scientists from the Swedish University of Agricultural Sciences (SLU), Lund University, University of Gothenburg and Stockholm Environment Institute.
-The program is funded by the Swedish International Development Agency (Sida) with a budget of 60 MSEK over a four-year period.
-The program started in November 2015.
+The AgriFoSe2030 programme is developed by a consortium of scientists from the Swedish University of Agricultural Sciences (SLU), Lund University, University of Gothenburg and Stockholm Environment Institute.
+The programme is funded by the Swedish International Development Agency (Sida) with a budget of 60 MSEK over a four-year period.
+The programme started in November 2015.
 AgriFoSe2030 is hosted by the unit Agricultural Sciences for Global Development, SLU Global.

 AgriFoSe2030 contributes to sustainable intensification of agriculture for increased food production on existing agricultural land; the aim is to do so by transforming practices toward more efficient use of human, financial and natural resources.